 Independent Study may not be used in the following situations:

 Provider-initiated activities.
 Independent Study cannot be used to offer participants ASHA CEUs for a group activity offered by an ASHA Approved CE Provider.
-If a Provider fails to file an activity within the 7-day pre-activity filing deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.
+If a Provider fails to file an activity within the 15 day registration deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.

 Cooperative CE offerings.
 ASHA Approved CE Providers should not offer Independent Study services for activities that should have been conducted as cooperative CE offerings or as Provider-initiated activities.
 Independent Study should not be used to offer ASHA CEUs to groups of participants in activities.
 Organizations that are not ASHA Approved CE Providers but want to offer ASHA CEUs to participants in their continuing education activities should (a) seek a Provider with whom to conduct a cooperative CE offering or (b) apply to be an ASHA Approved CE Provider.

 Activities initiated by ASHA CE administrator through ASHA Approved CE Provider.
 The ASHA CE administrator of the ASHA Approved CE Provider has oversight and is responsible for planning, monitoring, and approving Independent Studies, it would represent a conflict of interest for the ASHA CE administrator to both offer and earn ASHA CEUs for their Independent Study.
 ASHA CE administrators may participate in Independent Study, but they must do so through another ASHA Approved CE Provider and ASHA CE administrator.

 By groups.
 It is inappropriate to use Independent Study to offer ASHA CEUs for a group of learners.
 Independent Study is intended for an individual's specific learning needs.
 Even if several participants engage in similar Independent Study endeavors, each participant must have a separate original plan with learning outcomes specific to what that participant will be able to demonstrate as a result of the experience.
 The CEB will reject plans that appear to be created for groups of learners or that are duplicates.
 Group activities should be filed as a cooperative CE offering or as a Provider-initiated activity.